DarioDang/Chicago-Taxi-MLOPS/ingest-data/README.md

 # 🚕 Chicago Taxi Data Ingestion and EDA

 This part focuses on **downloading**, **preprocessing**, and **exploring** the Chicago Taxi Trips dataset.
-It includes a Python script for automated data ingestion and a Jupyter notebook for performing exploratory data analysis (EDA) and training a basic machine learning model.
+It includes a Python script for automated data ingestion and a Jupyter notebook for performing exploratory data analysis (EDA) and training a basic machine learning model to explore features importances with might useful for later used.

 ---